aeternity/ae_mdw/README.md

 For transaction events the activity type will be `<TxType>Event`, and the payload will contain a single transaction object as displayed in the `/v2/txs` endpoint.

-Transaction events can also be `IntContractCallEvents` which represent transactions that happen internally during a contract call.
+Transaction events can also be `InternalContractCallEvent` which represent transactions that happen internally during a contract call.

 ```
 $ curl https://mainnet.aeternity.io/mdw/v2/accounts/ak_2nVdbZTBVTbAet8j2hQhLmfNm1N2WKoAGyL7abTAHF1wGMPjzx/activities